-- 31 The base annual rate is \$150,000.
+- 31 The base annual rate is \$150,000, in cases of imprisonment, or \$75,000, in cases of detention.

 - 32 The base rate provides compensation for

 - a Non-pecuniary losses, being:

 - i Loss of liberty;

 - ii Loss of reputation;

 - iii Loss or interruption of family or other personal relationships;

 - iv Loss or interruption of school or study opportunities;

 - v Mental or emotional harm; and

-- b Pecuniary losses below the \$50,000 threshold specified in paragraph 36.
+- b Pecuniary losses below the threshold for significant loss specified in paragraph 36, being \$50,000, in cases of imprisonment, or \$25,000, in cases of detention.

-- 33 The base rate may then be adjusted to reflect annual loss of livelihood, where applicable, taking into account income tax and any benefits received by the applicant while imprisoned.
-Loss of livelihood will not be more than \$100,000 per year.

-- 34 The adjusted annual rate (being the sum of the base annual rate and the amount assessed under paragraph 33) is then multiplied by the number of years and part years of imprisonment.
+- 33 The base rate may then be adjusted to reflect annual loss of livelihood while imprisoned or serving a sentence of detention, where applicable, taking into account income tax and any benefits received by the applicant in respect of that period.
+Loss of livelihood will not be more than \$100,000 per year. - 34 The adjusted annual rate (being the sum of the base annual rate and the amount assessed under paragraph33) is then multiplied by the number of years and part years of imprisonment or detention, as applicable.

-Example: if a person spends 3 years and 9 months in prison, the adjusted annual rate would be multiplied by 3.75 years.
+Examples: if a person spends 3 years and 9 months in prison, the adjusted annual rate would be multiplied by 3.75 years.
+If a person spends 6 months serving a sentence of detention, the adjusted annual rate would be multiplied by 0.5 years.